 The members of the CAC are volunteers and citizens of Worcester.
 Most of them have been through the interview process that you are going through.
 They understand how it feels to go through the process and sincerely try to put you at ease during the interview.

 When you finish addressing the board, the CAC must vote on whether or not to forward your application to the City Manager for further review.
-You must receive six affirmative votes in order to move forward in the process.
+You must receive a majority of affirmative votes in order to move forward in the process.

 Complete and submit an application anytime so that you're notified of future vacancies!
 If you have an application on file, you will receive email notification of vacancies as they occur.
 Reply to the email indicating which board you wish to apply and which CAC selection meeting you will attend.